The Federal Reserve Has Never Printed 'Money': Part I

 Had investors understood the true mechanisms regarding Federal Reserve policies and the fact that there was never an increase in the money supply beyond what has been historically average, the calls for inflation and dollar debasement would have been pushed aside as an incorrect thesis.
 Due to the ubiquitous nature in which this false narrative has been perpetuated, an incorrect narrative has been ingrained in the minds of the average investor, and professional for that matter, that has caused a constant incorrect call for inflation, growth and interest rates.

-Many dogmatic investors will dismiss this attempt at correcting the false information that has plagued the investment community as soon as they read that the Federal Reserve has never printed money but I will show how this is in fact true and I ask for thoughtful investors to read the entire thesis.
+Many dogmatic investors will dismiss this attempt at correcting the false information that has plagued the investment community as soon as they read that the Federal Reserve has never printed money, but I will show how this is in fact true and I ask for thoughtful investors to read the entire thesis.

 You do not have to take my word for it; on the Federal Reserve website it clearly states that the Federal Reserve has no legal authority to print money.
 The highlighted section in the picture below explains how the Federal Reserve has never printed money but instead, buys financial assets through a corresponding increase in excess reserves rather than currency creation.
 Many will say this is the same thing but it is factually incorrect as reserves are not included in M1 or M2 money supply and are not money.